eth-cscs/sarus/doc/install/installation.rst

 please consult the :doc:`/config/configuration_reference`.

 * **OCIBundleDir:** the absolute path to where Sarus will create the OCI bundle for the container.
-This directory must exist and be root-owned.
+This directory must exist, be root-owned and be writable only by the owner (no write permissions to group or other users).
   E.g., when using the default value of ``/var/sarus/OCIBundleDir``:

   .. code-block:: bash